yuan-kuan/zasa/README.md

 This project serves two purposes:

-1. Building this web application (later PWA) which allows the user to build records of food or tools with their expiring date and stock count.
+1. Building this progressive web application that allows the user to build records of food or tools with their expiring date and stock count.
 2. Demonstrate how to use [`fp-svelte`](https://github.com/yuan-kuan/fp-tailwindcss-svelte-template) to build a functional architectured web application.

 ## The application